...

 • From Prague

-2. The next route leads through České Budějovice, to Austria via Salzburg and straight to Italy.
+Another popular route takes you through České Budějovice, into Austria via Salzburg, and then straight to Italy.

 • From Brno